This Penthouse sits atop a 1920-era building, perching directly over New York’s well known High-Line garden promenade.

 The apartment, designed for two avid art collectors, is defined by a central rectangle with moving walls for art display, with ancillary rooms connecting off of it.
 The front of the space houses an art foundation’s offices and a long, skylit gallery, which can be subdivided off from the family areas of the dining, kitchen, and living room.

 The bright, natural light-filled gallery is an ideal spot to showcase large installation art projects.
-With eggshell white walls and complimentary furniture, every room in this penthouse holds the potential of becoming a gallery.
+With eggshell white walls and complimentary furniture, every room in this penthouse holds the potential to become a gallery.